Out Buildings Picture of the Week

 Swilling Cabin Window Picture of the Week

-This week’s story has all the ingredients of a great Hollywood western movie: plantations, young love, war, drugs and alcohol, heartbreak, gold, bright futures, despair, stage robbery, friendship, false accusations, and tragic death.
-I don’t know how I can tell it all in 500 words and still explain my weekly photograph by the third paragraph.
+This week’s story has all the ingredients of a great Hollywood Western movie: plantations, young love, war, drugs and alcohol, heartbreak, gold, bright futures, despair, stage robbery, friendship, false accusations, and tragic death.
+I don’t know how to tell it all in 500 words and still explain my weekly photograph in the third paragraph.
 I’ve found several books and articles about Jack Swilling, but there haven’t been any films.
-That’s a shame because I can visualize told in the fashion of the Steve McQueen movie Tom Horn.
+That’s a shame because I can visualize it like the Steve McQueen movie Tom Horn.

 Swilling Cabin Window

-Swilling Cabin Window – Jack and Trinidad’s cabin ruins in Black Canyon City are on private property, and its caring owners are its only protection.
+Swilling Cabin Window—Jack and Trinidad’s cabin ruins in Black Canyon City are on private property, and their caring owners are their only protection.

 Every school kid in Phoenix knows how Jack Swilling—or one of his friends and crew, Phillip Duppa—tossed out the mythical bird’s name for the small town they were developing.
-For the rest of you, Swilling filed a land claim around present-day 32nd Street and Van Buren Road.
+Swilling filed a land claim around present-day 32nd Street and Van Buren Road for the rest of you.
 He wanted to grow hay to sell to the cavalry at Fort McDowell, so he copied the Hohokam method of using Salt River water for the fields by digging new canals to his property.
 The visionary Swilling (I suggest casting a 20-year-old Jeff Bridges) played an essential role in the layout and alignment of the new town.
-A couple of years later he lost interest when the council—or whoever decided those things back then—moved downtown three miles west to its present site.
-Jack threw his hand up in disgust and he and his wife, Trinidad (my casting idea would be a 17-year-old Natalie Wood), moved to Gillett—a mining ghost town three miles south of Black Canyon City.
+A couple of years later, he lost interest when the council—or whoever decided those things—moved downtown three miles west to its present site.
+Jack threw his hand up in disgust, and he and his wife, Trinidad (my casting idea would be a 17-year-old Natalie Wood), moved to Gillett—a mining ghost town three miles south of Black Canyon City.

 In Gillett, they built a cabin along the stage route and provided travelers and horses food, water, and rest.
-It helped to supplement his paultry mining income.
-His health was failing from old head and bullet wounds he got as a younger man.
+It helped to supplement his paltry mining income.
+His health was failing from his old head and bullet wounds he got as a younger man.
 He took morphine and drank whiskey to counter the constant pain, but now the drinking got worse.
 When he got word that Colonel Jacob Snively—his old Indian war buddy—was killed near Wickenburg by Apaches, Trinidad encouraged him to retrieve the body and give Jacob a proper burial.
 Jack enlisted the help of a couple of neighbors and rode out to recover his friend.
 During that same three-day period, a stagecoach was robbed—also in Wickenburg—and the robbers murdered everyone on board.
 After Jack returned and buried his friend, he was at the bar when he heard about the stagecoach massacre.
 Jack cracked a joke about how robbing the stage is the only way to make big money these days, and the vague description of the robbers could include his retrieval party.
 They were arrested on the spot and shipped off to Prescott for trial.
-Since the Feds had charged him too, the territorial government dropped their complaints to save money.
-The marshalls transferred Swilling to the Yuma prison where his health took a turn for the worst, and he died before his trial.
+Since the Feds had charged him, too, the territorial government dropped their complaints to save money.
+The marshalls transferred Swilling to the Yuma prison, where his health took a turn for the worst, and he died before his trial.
 Shortly after his death, the law identified and caught the real robbers.
 Jack was already buried in the Yuma Prison cemetery before they notified Trinidad of his death.

 When I decided that October’s subject would be Black Canyon City, I did my research, and there, I discovered the cabin ruins were in town.
 I wanted to photograph them, but they’re not on a map.
 That’s because they’re on private property and not open to the public.
-I stopped and talked to the tourist info people, and they gave me directions to the house, and when I drove up to the residence, the owner came out and chatted with me.
-When her parents built her home, they bought adjoining lots so that the stacked-stone cabin could remain intact.
-Black Canyon City doesn’t protect historic sites as other cities do, so they took that task upon themselves.
-She gave me permission to roam the property and to photograph the cabin with two caveats: don’t lean on the walls—they’re fragile and will quickly crumble, and don’t take any of the artifacts she has on display.
+I stopped and talked to the tourist info people, who gave me directions to the house.
+When I drove to the residence, the owner came out and chatted with me.
+When her parents built her home, they bought adjoining lots to keep the stacked stone cabin intact.
+Black Canyon City doesn’t protect historic sites like other cities, so they took that task upon themselves.
+She permitted me to roam the property and to photograph the cabin with two caveats: don’t lean on the walls—they’re fragile and will quickly crumble, and don’t take any of the artifacts she has on display.
 A very reasonable request, I’d say.

 Of the shots I took, I liked this variation best because of the window and the light filtering through the mesquite trees.
-Jack’s one-room cabin may not seem like the palace that the Father of Phoenix (and Mother) should have lived in, but just examining the rock-work made my sciatica nerve go off.
+Jack’s one-room cabin may not seem like the palace that the Father of Phoenix (and Mother) should have lived in, but examining the rock work made my sciatica nerve go off.
 It’s on a quiet cul-de-sac surrounded by modern homes near the Agua Fria River.
 I stood for a while and listened to the breeze blowing through the tree canopy, and I could see how it might have been to live there a century and a half ago.

 You can see a larger version of Swilling Cabin Window on its Web Page by clicking here.
-I hope you enjoy viewing this week’s post and come back next week when we’ll show another featured image from Black Canyon City.
+I hope you enjoy viewing this week’s post and return next week when we show another featured image from Black Canyon City.
 “Oh!” you say.
 “But Grandpa, what about the rest of the story—where are the parts about the plantation, the Mexican-American War, the Confederate Lieutenant, Peeples Valley, Rich Hill, et al.” Well, you’ll have to wait for the movie or pick up a book.

 Until next time — jw